By Brian Barth

 Alessandra Jerolleman, a hazards planning and disaster mitigation expert in Louisiana, fears a similar scenario is beginning to play out in communities vulnerable to climate change.
 Jerolleman has worked extensively with the low-lying Louisiana community of Isle de Jean Charles, home to a band of Biloxi-Chitimacha-Choctaw Indians, which has lost 98 percent of its land (once 32,000 acres) to the Gulf of Mexico.
+Another tribe, the United Houma Nation, also claims the island as its historical homeland.
 Here the cascading hazards of sea-level rise and hurricanes have been exacerbated by land subsidence (largely the result of a century's worth of sediment stuck behind flood control structures upstream in the Mississippi basin) and the loss of coastal wetlands (mostly caused by oil and gas development in the region).
 The ever-present threat of oil spills — Isle de Jean Charles was on the front line of the Deepwater Horizon spill — makes the tribe's situation even more precarious.
 (See "Coping With Loss," Planning, August/September 2018.)

 "Who is bearing the burden of moving?"
 Jerolleman asks.
 "It's the tribe.
 Where did the risk come from?
 It came from things like oil and gas development, where the primary beneficiaries of the risk-creating activities are not the ones that now bear the burden of adapting."

-The tribe received a $48 million grant from the federal government in 2014 to assist in building a new community about an hour's drive inland, with an understanding that it not be designed as a conventional subdivision but would make an attempt to provide a culturally relevant lifestyle to a group whose members had until recently subsisted largely from backyard gardens and seafood sourced from nearby estuaries.
-Land has been purchased and construction is set to begin — but the planning process has fallen apart.
-Recent reports are that most tribal members have elected not to accept the resettlement offer because they feel the intent of creating a culturally relevant community has not been upheld.
+The state of Louisiana received a $92.6 million grant in 2016 as a result of the competitively awarded, HUD-sponsored National Disaster Resilience Competition.
+Of that, $48.3 million was specifically dedicated to the Resettlement of Isle de Jean Charles.
+The funding is aimed at building a new community about an hour's drive inland, with an understanding that it not be designed as a conventional subdivision but would make an attempt to provide a culturally relevant lifestyle to a group whose members had until recently subsisted largely from backyard gardens and seafood sourced from nearby estuaries.
+Land has been purchased and construction is set to begin — but the planning process has fallen apart, according to outsiders familiar with the project but not part of the official State of Louisiana project team.
+Recent reports from other media sources are that most tribal members have elected not to accept the resettlement offer because they feel the intent of creating a culturally relevant community has not been upheld.